UniversalCorn/SelfAssessment/Skills/NodeJS.md

   - Module-based permissions model: 🖐️ used
   - Isolation with modularity: 🖐️ used
   - Dependency injection: 🖐️ used
-  - DI containers: 👂 heard
+  - DI containers: 🎓 known
-  - Coupling and cohesion: 👂 heard
+  - Coupling and cohesion: 🎓 known
-  - Framework agnostic approach: 👂 heard
+  - Framework agnostic approach: 🎓 known
 - Environment
   - Command line arguments: 🖐️ used
   - Node.js CLI: 🖐️ used